the-turing-way/the-turing-way/book/website/reproducible-research/reviewing/reviewing-checklist.md

 - [ ] Are there new [tests](#tests) for the new material, based on the required standards of the project?
   - [ ] Do these tests pass locally?
   - [ ] Are the tests in the rest of the code base still passing locally?
-- [ ] Create the pull request; wait for any {ref}`continuous integration (CI)<rr-ci>` checks to complete.
+- [ ] Create the pull request.
+- [ ] Many {ref}`continuous integration (CI)<rr-ci>` systems will check if the tests in the main project pass automatically once you create a pull request.
+If the repository is using a CI, make sure all builds and tests complete.
-- [ ] Consult the CI reports.
-Did all builds and tests complete? your code is not causing the tests in the main project to fail.
-Many CI systems will test this automatically for you once you create the PR.
+Consult the CI reports to see if your code is causing the tests in the main project to fail.
 - [ ] If necessary, now formally request a review.

 ## For the reviewer